ozqf/exercise90/README.md

 * Done 2018/3/16 **Player movement** - Current player movement is messed up - rebuild.
 * **Basic Arena Level** - Something to stand on and contain the player!
 * **Collision Detection**
+    * Done 2018/4/5 *Bullet Physics Library* - Attach the bullet physics library via a wrapper
+        * **Convert Physics inputs to command buffer** - Buffer actions in the physics engine to be processed before stepping.
+        * **Overlap detection (Rigidbodies, static and triggers)** - Kinda need this to make a game out of
+        * **Querying (Rays and spheres/cube volumes)** - for object searchs, explosions and projectiles
     * **Ray vs plane** - For hitscan vs world.
     * Done 2018/4/2 ...in 2D yes, in 3D, probably *Ray vs AABB* - For hitscan vs actor.
     * **Actor vs World** - AABB vs plane or perhaps ray vs expanded plane